Teaching prosody

-Prosody is an important component of spoken language, and learners need often need help to perceive and produce the prosody of a new language.
+Prosody is an important component of spoken language, and learners often need help to perceive and produce the prosody of a new language.
 Yet language teaching often includes little coverage of prosody.
 The improvement of prosody teaching is an active research area.

 Second language learners

 While all languages have prosody, they differ in their inventories of prosodic patterns and in what these patterns convey.

 The use of proper prosody can increase intelligibility, make it easier for listeners to understand the speaker.
 This is true across languages.
 In English, word stress is less important than, for example, tone in Mandarin, but is still essential for full intelligibility.
 The use of proper prosody also affects listeners’ judgments of proficiency, and competence.
 One study showed that 35-41% of English proficiency judgments in classroom presentations were explained by prosody quality, notably including the accuracy of word stress placement and the use of a wide pitch range.

 Prosody also contributes to communicative effectiveness, especially in dialog and in outside-the-classroom use.
 Learners need prosodic skills in order to: track what is being said and its social meaning, effectively express their own feelings and intentions, execute social actions such as offering, apologizing, and praising, and, often, to be accepted.
 In a seminal study Gumperz observed a group of cafeteria workers from South Asia who had been called out, by their British customers, for being disrespectful.
 Gumperz noticed that the way they offered side dishes, with a falling intonation, gravy>, conveyed, to the English speakers, a message of “take it or leave it, I don’t care”.
 The workers had no such intention, as falling intonation was a polite and proper way to make an offer in their native language.
 Neither group was consciously aware of the difference.
 This illustrates how misperceptions of prosody, with its powerful interpersonal functions, can cause mere language differences to be attributed to bad attitudes and improper intents, especially in cross-cultural situations.